ramabhadrarao/Attendance-Management-App-Admin-Faculty-version-I/README.md

     - subject assign to student is also done by admin

 - **Faculty**
-    - Faculty has right to take action only related to assigned subject
+    - Faculty has the privilege to take action, related to assigned subject only
-    - can enroll & remove student to assigned subject
+    - can enroll & remove a student to assigned subject
     - can take attendance of assigned subject
     - can view and edit all previous attendance record
     - can see attendance individually by date